-It became a legal duty for many citizens to farm their own buildings.
-In some cases, however, (for example for the most vulnerable elderly and those people with disabilities who could not farm their buildings), the local government provided state employees.
+buildings), the local government provided state employees.
 This policy had the collateral effect of strengthening communities' ties.
-Before the 'roofs policy' - as it was known at the time - was implemented, interactions were sporadic; but now, they cooperated and did some of the farming activities together.
+Before the 'roof's policy' - as it was known at the time - was implemented, interactions were sporadic; but now, they cooperated and did some of the farming activities together.
 For many people farming was new, and so neighbours would teach and give advice to each other.
-This had the long-term consequence of farmers (almost all human citizens) assisting each other; and in some cases collectives of neighbours emerged and decided to farm their lands in a communal manner.
+This had the long term consequence of farmers (almost all human citizens) assisting each other; and in some cases collectives of neighbours emerged and decided to farm their lands in a communal manner.

-While the Animals and Earth Charter did not recognise animals' fundamental rights (such as rights to political participation and self-determination), many animal movements had advocated for the inclusion of fundamental animal rights in the charter.
+While the Animals and Earth Charter did not recognise animals' fundamental rights (e.g., rights to political participation and self-determination), many animal movements had advocated for the inclusion of fundamental animal rights in the charter.
 For instance, the England Representative Animal Office (ERAO henceforth) had long advocated for the recognition of fundamental legal rights for animals in England and campaigned for the inclusion of animal rights in the Animals and Earth Charter.